Code-Institute-Submissions/ms2-olespanish-game/README.md

 - [Balsamiq](https://balsamiq.com/) - used to create the project's wireframes.
 - [Gitpod](https://gitpod.io/) - used to develop the website.
 - [GitHub](https://github.com/) - used to host the project.
-- [Google Fonts](https://fonts.google.com/) - used to provide the fonts Josefin Slab for the main text, and Fredericka the Great for headers.
+- [Google Fonts](https://fonts.google.com/) - used to provide the fonts Nixie One for the main text, and Fascinate Inline for some headers.
 - [Font Awesome](https://fontawesome.com/) - used the font awesome icons to style the information and the links in the footer, and also to make the Reservation section stand out a small bit.
 - [Canva](https://www.canva.com/) - used to design the restaurant's logo and icon.
 - [Favicon](https://www.favicon-generator.org//) - used to create the icon from the design made with Canva.